Your Vision in Childhood

 The problem could be: Eyes that are not aligned (strabismus).

-What to do: Take your child to a pediatric eye doctor.
+What to do: Take your child to a pediatric ophthalmologist.
 The doctor may put a patch over the stronger eye to strengthen the weaker one, or prescribe special glasses or eye exercises.

 Your child has trouble seeing things that are far away.